-Vending machines providing snacks and beverages are found in the student center, instructional center, career technology center, and the administration center.
+Vending machines providing snacks and beverages are found in the Student Center, the Instructional Building, the Art building, the Career Technology Center, and the Administration Building.

 LOST AND FOUND

 Lost and found is located in the reception area of the student center.
 Students should contact the receptionist to report items they find or to inquire about lost items.